dddrrreee/cs140e-20win/README.md

 ### Grading policy

-The grading breakdown is as follows:
+We are currently debating whether there will be a final project.
+Grading will be adjusted accordingly:
+  - No project: labs 60%, homework 30%, participation 10%.
+  - Final project: labs 50%, homework 20%, final project 20%, participation
+    10%.

+Notes:
-   1. Labs 50% (60% if no Final Project) - Prelabs must be completed
-      before class, and labs must be completed within a week to receive credit.
+ 1. Prelabs must be completed before class, and labs must be completed within a week to receive credit.

-   2. Homework 20% (30% if no Final Project) - There will be three
-      homeworks total, which will consist of integrating previous labs and submitting working code.
+ 2. There will be three homeworks total, which will consist of integrating previous labs and submitting working code.

-   3. Final Project 20%

-   4. Participation 10% - Based on class attendance and discussion, and newsgroup replies.
+ 4. Participation: Based on class attendance and discussion, and newsgroup replies.
 Students are allowed to miss 1-2 classes, but must notify the instructor beforehand.